BAKMAH/Incognito/README.md

 This project was made purely with academic interests in mind.
 We are releasing this (relatively tame and neutered) malicious code with no intent to cause any harm or damages.
 There are plenty of articles and guides (see above) on how to make similar rootkits.

 **Please use responsibly!**

+# Known Issues
+The Command Handler `root` command is currently unstable and grants root priveleges to `sh` rather than `bash`.
+Use of the raw command should be used to reliably grant root access.